Assassination of Jovenel Moïse: Suspects

 Those who orchestrated the assassination and their motives are unknown.
-The gunmen accused of being those who killed Moïse were identified as 28 foreigners, of whom 26 were Colombians and two Americans of Haitian descent.
+The accused assassins were identified as 28 foreigners, of whom 26 were Colombian and two American of Haitian descent.
 Three of the Colombians were killed by the police in a shootout.
 Interim Prime Minister Claude Joseph described the suspects as highly trained and heavily armed foreign mercenaries, a description that was corroborated by the Haitian Ambassador to the United States Bocchit Edmond.
 The group members spoke in both Spanish and English.
 At least 21 suspected assailants are known to be former servicemen of the National Army of Colombia.
 Most of the soldiers had retired before the COVID-19 pandemic in Colombia.
 According to the United States Department of Defense, some of them had taken part in military training and education programs organized by the United States in the past.

 The two arrested Haitian-Americans were identified as being from South Florida.
 While they were in custody, they reported to authorities that they found Moïse already dead when the group arrived at his home.
-Both of them said that they were only acting as translators, and that originally the action was planned to "arrest", not kill, the president.
-One of them was later confirmed to be an occasional informant for the DEA by the agency on 13 July.

-Haitian police said on 11 July that they had arrested one of the suspected masterminds, a Haitian named Emmanuel Sanon, who was based in Florida as a doctor.
-The authorities accused him of hiring mercenaries to oust and replace Moïse.
+Both of them said that they were only acting as translators and that originally the action was planned to "arrest", not kill, the president.
+One of them was later confirmed to be an occasional informant for the DEA by the agency.
+Haitian police said on 11 July that they had arrested Sanon; he was accused of hiring some of the mercenaries.

-On 14 July, the Haitian National Police announced the arrest of Gilbert Dragon, a leader of the former National Revolutionary Front for the Liberation and Reconstruction of Haiti rebel group which had taken part in the 2004 Haitian coup d'état.
-Reynaldo Corvington, who owns the private security company called "Corvington Courier & Security Service", was also detained.
+On 14 July Haitian police announced the arrest of Gilbert Dragon, a leader of the former National Revolutionary Front for the Liberation and Reconstruction of Haiti rebel group which had taken part in the 2004 Haitian coup d'état.
+Reynaldo Corvington, who owns the private security company Corvington Courier & Security Service, was also detained.
 The police meanwhile sought former senator John Joël Joseph and the Venezuelan owner of the Florida-based CTU Security as suspects.
 One of the suspects being sought is Joseph-Félix Badio, a former employee of the Ministry of Justice and Public Security and the government's anti-corruption department who was fired in May 2013 for breaking its ethics rules.